Support us 😍

 Humour provides an escape or relief from some kind of human constraint, and some advertisers take advantage of this by deceptively advertising a product that can potentially alleviate that constraint through humour.

-Most shared article this month: Australia’s worst misleading advertising examples
+Most shared this month: Australia’s worst misleading advertising examples

 Bait and switch is a form of fraud where customers are “baited” by advertising for a product or service at a low price; a second later, the customers discover that the advertised product – with the awesome price – is not available and are “switched” to a costlier produ.ct.